Sheepskin Care: Machine-Washing

 - Wash at 20-30ºC (86ºF) or less.

-- If in doubt, give your sheepskin an extra rinse cycle (remember no additives!)
+- If in doubt, give your sheepskin an extra rinse cycle (remember no laundry additives other than lanolin!)

 - Spin only at 400 RPM or less.

-- For a great result you can add some lanolin to the final rinse.
-This is a natural skin and wool conditioner, aids combing and helps keep the skin supple.
+- For a great result, you can add some lanolin to the final rinse.
+This is a natural oil skin and wool conditioner, aids combing and helps keep the skin supple.

-- Remove from the machine immediately after cycle is complete and dry as below.
+- Remove from the machine immediately after the cycle is complete and dry as below.

 - You can start the drying in a good quality modern tumble-drier using the “Smoothing” cycle or “Wool” cycle, using NO heat or VERY LOW heat.